 What happens next?

 We would collate and consider all the relevant case papers, any relevant case law and sentencing guidelines to give initial advice.
 If needed, we would seek advice from a specialist barrister, who could look deeper into any specific weaknesses in the case.
-We work closely with various barristers chambers including Lincoln House Chambers in Manchester and Doughty Street Chambers in London who provide nationwide experts in their fields.

 What appeal successes have Olliers had previously?